SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Why?
 Isn't Fluttershy still here?"
 Rainbow asked.

-Rarity took a second to answer, "well yes, but the customers coat is a different color and I wanted Fluttershy to wear the costume so I could make sure it matches."
+Rarity took a second to answer, "Well yes, but the customers coat is a different color and I wanted Fluttershy to wear the costume so I could make sure it matches."

 *I guess that makes sense.*